ajfeng4/2025GradList/README.md

 # 🖥️ Software Engineering Internship and Full-Time Opportunities

 Welcome to the **Software Engineering Opportunities** repository!
 This repository is dedicated to organizing and storing information about various software engineering internships and full-time job openings.
-The grid format below makes it easy to input and categorize openings efficiently.

 ## 📋 Opportunity Grid